apfzvd/github-coolorgs/README.md

 ### Routes

 The `index route` renders the repos for the organization `marvin-ai`.
-Click the title to change the current organization.
+Click on the title to change the current organization.

 The route `/:repos` renders info about the current org's chosen repository.
 Stars, forks, contribs and commits.